seriouswebby/doc/SBFSpot.md

 ### Setup Raspberry Pi

-First get the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image, current at time of writing is 2017-06-21.
+First get the latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) image.

 Login to your pi so you can enable remote ssh access